monsterwhat/JMusic/README.md

 - Efficiently handles large music collections.
 - Uses [`jaudiotagger`](https://bitbucket.org/ijabz/jaudiotagger) for advanced audio metadata support.

+### 📥 **Flexible Music Import**
+- Seamlessly import music from various online sources.
+- Integrates with `Spot-dl` for Spotify downloads and `yt-dlp` for YouTube and other video platforms.

 ### ⚡ **Real-Time Interactivity**
 - Powered by **WebSockets** for instant updates on playback, playlists, and peer connections.

-### 🔗 **Peer-to-Peer Music Sharing**
-- Built around the [`bt-core`](https://github.com/atomashpolskiy/bt) BitTorrent engine.
-- Enables decentralized music discovery and distribution between users.
-- No intermediary servers or cloud platforms involved.

 ### 🔧 **REST API for Integrations**
 - Based on **Quarkus REST** and **Jackson**.